 Instructions

 - In a food processor, combine tahini, olive oil and lemon juice.
 Blend into a paste.
-Add the pumpkin, chipotle, adobo sauce and spices and blend until smooth.
-Then, add chickpeas and blend until fluffy.

-- Taste the hummus and add salt as needed.
+- Add chickpeas and blend until smooth and fluffy.
+Taste the hummus and add salt as needed.
 Blend to distribute the salt and taste again.
 Add more salt if necessary.
 Pour in the reserved chickpea liquid and blend until it reaches your desired consistency.
+Refrigerate in an airtight container for a few hours.
+Serve with pita chips.
+Enjoy!

 Notes